sparkflows/writing-new-node/README.md

 # Overview

-Sparkflows allows you to write your own Node/Operator in Spark/Java/Scala and plug them into Sparkflows.
+Sparkflows allows you to write your own Node/Operators in Spark/Java/Scala and plug them into Sparkflows.
 They appear within the Sparkflows library and users can easily use them.

 This repository contains a few sample Nodes based on which new nodes can be created.
 The jar file of the code can be placed in Sparkflows, workflows built and executed as a Spark Job.

-For more examples on nodes in Sparkflows, refer:
+For more examples on writing nodes in Sparkflows, refer:

 - https://github.com/sparkflows/sparkflows-stanfordcorenlp